tlikonen/tagdb/README.md

 Tagdb
 =====

+**Note:** This particular development branch is no longer being developed.
+The program has been rewritten in the [Rust](https://www.rust-lang.org/) programming language.
+The current development is available in [Github](https://github.com/tlikonen/tagdb).

 _Tagdb_ is a simple tag-based command-line database tool for storing text records.
 Every record is associated with one or more tags which can be used to find the records. _Tagdb_ is useful for saving and finding